bintracker/bintracker/docs/contributing.md

 #### Chose a license for my code

-All code in Bintracker's core components are under MIT License.
-If you contribute extensions to the official repository, use a MIT, BSD, Apache, LGPL, or a similar license, or commit your work to the public domain.
+When you contribute plugins or engine definitions to the official repository, use a MIT, BSD, Apache, LGPL, or a similar license, or commit your work to the public domain.
+Bintracker's core components are licensed under MIT terms.

+The reason GPL is rejected for official plugins and extensions is because chiptunes, GPL, and artistic licenses like the [Creative Commons](https://creativecommons.org/) family do not mix well.
+In practise, it forms a legal jungle that we cannot reasonably expect users to penetrate.

+For engine definitions, GPL is problematic because it prevents resulting works (chiptunes) from being licensed under [Creative Commons](https://creativecommons.org/) terms, as is common practise in the Chipmusic scene.
+The key issue is that chiptunes are not audio recordings - they contain the actual player code of the engine definition.
+This would mean that works should be licensed under GPL terms.
+However, Create Commons licenses are generally [not compliant](https://wiki.creativecommons.org/wiki/ShareAlike_compatibility:_GPLv3) with GPL terms.

+Plugins may be automatically compiled as shared libraries and linked at runtime.
+This means that the GPL license of a plugin would spread to Bintracker proper when distributed as part of the main source.
+This again would impact user's choice regarding the licensing of created works.